danielquer/berlin-housing-market/README.md

 #### We used three different data sources:
 * Stats.nba.com API : we obtained here data for the performance of NBA players from 1984 to 2018.
 Format: JSON files
-* Data World : (https://data.world/datadavis/nba-salaries) : we obtained here data for the salaries of players from *1984 to 2018.
+* [Data World] (https://data.world/datadavis/nba-salaries) : we obtained here data for the salaries of players from *1984 to 2018.
 Format: 2 csv files
 * We eventually had to use a [package] provided by a Git user to solve a referential integrity problem.
 Format: dictionary.

 #### Data - sources, problems and limitations